tzhang-nmdp/CYTO-SV-ML/dataset and model/README.md

 # Instructions for training, validation and prediction of SV classification using CYTO-SV-ML AUTOML models

 ### 1. Prepare CYTO-SV-ML environment and dataset
-1.1 Install CYTO-SV-ML environment according to the main page.
+1.1 Install CYTO-SV-ML environment according to the main page

 1.2 Create output folder: ${OUTPUT_DIR}/${cohort_name}/cyto_sv_ml/

 1.3 Unzip and copy the consolidated datasets into the folder as:
 ${OUTPUT_DIR}/${cohort_name}".sv.all.combine_all_trs"
 ${OUTPUT_DIR}/${cohort_name}".sv.all.combine_all_nontrs"